 Before you take your blood pressure

-- Don't eat, smoke, or exercise for at least 30 minutes before you take your blood pressure.
-And don't use any medicines that can raise blood pressure, such as certain nasal sprays.
+- Don't drink caffeine, smoke, or exercise for at least 30 minutes before you take your blood pressure.

 How It Is Done

-- Sit with your arm slightly bent and resting on a table so that your upper arm is on the same level as your heart.
+- Sit with your arm slightly bent and resting on a table so that your upper arm is at the same level as your heart.

-- Wrap the blood pressure cuff snugly around your upper arm so that the lower edge of the cuff is about 1 in.
-(2.5 cm) above the bend of your elbow.
+- Wrap the blood pressure cuff around your upper arm so that the lower edge of the cuff is about 1 inch above the bend of your elbow.

-- Try not to move or talk while you are taking your blood pressure.
+- Do not move, talk, or text while you take your blood pressure.

 How It Feels